NYCU-NLP-Lab/SciTalkQA/README.md

 The SciTalkQA dataset is derived from transcripts of YouTube videos.
 Each talk, presented by a specialist in the respective field, has a corresponding QA session.
 This dataset is designed for open-ended question-answering tasks, covering various domains: society, biology, black holes, brain, chemistry, compute, discourses, math, medicine, and physics.
 It includes 2,330 audience questions, each containing explicit keywords (directly extracted from the question) and implicit keywords (derived from the answer).

+## Notice
+To respect intellectual property rights, we will not release the actual speech content, only the video IDs.
+Additionally, we only provide audience questions to ensure that, after independently retrieving transcripts, our annotated data (keywords) can be effectively aligned.

 ## Data
 Detailed data in [data](./data)